afollestad/ulfberht/README.md

   fun inject(activity: MainActivity)
 }

+// ...now you can use them in your Android code

 class LoginActivity : AppCompatActivity() {

   override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)
     component<LoginComponent>().inject(this)

     // attachScope is an extension method on `LifecycleOwner` attachScope(ScopeNames.LOGIN_SCOPE)
   }